rubencaro/omg/README.md

 You just download the compiled binary of the last release for your platform into the root of your project, and then `omg`.
 That should show you some guidance and create a documented `.omg.toml` file.
 You fill it in and you are good to go on asking `omg` to do things. `omg help` should help.
 Things like `omg deploy` or `omg release` or `omg publish` should start to work as you define them.

 Both the `omg` binary and the `.omg.toml` file are meant to be included on version control.
 Both are locked to your code.
 That's a big fat feature.
 You may choose to have a global `omg` binary and keep only `.omg.toml` included into VCS though.
 It's up to you.
+It that case you just need to put the binary on your system `PATH` (ex. `~/.local/bin`) and you're done.
+When updating `omg`, or when working from different machines, you may take a look at the version numbers and the [Changelog](#changelog) to ensure everything in your `.omg.toml` will work as expected.

 All documentation should be accessible from the `omg help` command and comments on `.omg.toml` itself.
 You shouldn't need to come back here to look for usage instructions for your particular copy of `omg`.
 That's another big fat feature.